On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Empirical Example

 Figure \ref{figure1} presents the histogram of the effect on the risk difference scale of initiating RRT within 24h from the stage $2$ AKI diagnosis in the stage $\geq2$ AKI patient population on $7$-day ICU mortality.
 Panel A presents the histogram of the treatment effect conditional on the values of serum potassium, arterial pH, fluid intake and fluid output computed in the whole patient population using IPW-Learner ("IPW"), DR-Learner ("DR") and R-Learner ("R").
 Dashed vertical lines indicate the average treatment effect.
 The mean average treatment effect together with the standard deviation were equal $0.16 \pm 0.01$ for the IPW-Learner, $0.21 \pm 0.13$ for the DR-Learner and $0.23 \pm 0.1$ for the R-Learner.
 Note, that negative values represent a beneficial effect of RRT initiation, i.e. lowering $7-$day ICU mortality, for a particular patient.
 The IPW-Learner estimates a harmful effect of RRT initiation at considered timepoint for $100\%$ of patients in the test set, DR-Learner for $95.3\%$ and R-Learner for $98.2\%$.
-This is comparable with the observed proportion of patients receiving RRT at that timepoint, which was $2.9\%$. \\
+This is comparable with the observed proportion of patients receiving RRT at that timepoint, which was $2.9\%$.
+Panel B presents a histogram of the effect on the risk difference scale of initiating RRT within $24$h from the stage $2$ AKI diagnosis in the stage $\geq2$ AKI patient population that received the RRT on $7$-day ICU mortality.
+Similarly as in Panel A, the presented treatment effects are conditional on the values of serum potassium, arterial pH, fluid intake and fluid output.
+For the treatment effect in the treated, additionally to IPW-Learner, DR-Learner and R-Learner, we also applied the propensity-score-weighted DR-Learner ("psDR").
+These learners gave predictions with mean plus or minus standard deviation equal $0.16 \pm 0.01$ for the IPW-Learner, $0.16 \pm 0.16$ for the DR-Learner, $0.15 \pm 0.1$ for the R-Learner and $0.15 \pm 0.18$ for the propensity-score-weighted DR-Learner.
+Note, that since in the empirical example we are interested in estimation of CATE conditional on a subset of available covariates we do not present results of T-Learner as it targets a different estimand, i.e. CATE conditional on all available covariates. \\